Home » Student ResourcesMenu

 Welcome to graduate programs at Western Oregon University!
-Much of the information you need to successfully complete your degree can be found by checking the links on this page; including degree requirements via program plan forms, policies, graduate programs calendar, and thesis, action research, and professional project requirements and more.
+Much of the information you need to successfully complete your degree can be found by checking the links on this page; including degree requirements via program plan forms, policies, graduate programs calendar, thesis, action research, professional project requirements, and more.

 If you have any questions about your degree progress that are not answered here, please contact Amber Deets from the Graduate Office or your faculty advisor for assistance.

 Graduate School Standards of Professional Behavior and Communication:

 Graduate students enrolled at Western Oregon University are expected to conform to basic regulations and policies developed to govern the behavior of students as members of the university community.
 Violations of the regulations subject a student to appropriate disciplinary or judicial action.
 Refer to the Code of Student Responsibility for detailed expectations.
 Additional information regarding the regulations and procedures for disciplinary action and appeal are available via the Office of Student Conduct and Community Standards website.

 Although grades of C+, C and C- are below the graduate standard, up to eight hours may be counted as credit toward a graduate degree if the course(s) was/were taken through Western Oregon University.
 Grades below a B- cannot be transferred into a WOU graduate program from another accredited university or college.
 A maximum of 15 credits of non-degree graduate coursework can be applied to an endorsement or degree program.